In this article:

 In the Balance Sheet, a current asset will appear under the Current Assets heading as Other Current Assets, with its value decreasing month to month as the asset is amortized:

-If an asset is forecasted to be resold, a Gain or Loss from Sale of Assets line will also appear on the Cash Flow statement under Net Cash From Operations.
-The gain or loss on the sale of an asset is the difference between the amount of cash that your company receives and the asset's book value at the time of the sale.
-If an asset is set to a depreciation schedule and is sold for an amount over or under the linearly depreciated asset value, then that gain or loss will be shown here in the month and year in which it occurs.
+A Gain or Loss from Sale of Assets line will appear on the Cash Flow statement under Net Cash From Operations if an asset is forecasted for resale.
+This represents the difference between the cash your company receives from the sale and the asset's book value at the time of sale.
+If the asset is on a depreciation schedule, any sale price above or below its depreciated value will result in a gain or loss, which will be recorded in the cash flow for the specific month and year when the sale occurs.